petrowsky/filemaker.tmbundle/Support/help.markdown

 # How to Report Bugs or Request Features

-Issues are being tracked on github [here](https://github.com/DonovanChan/filemaker.tmbundle/issues "github issues page")
+Issues are being tracked on github [here](https://github.com/DonovanChan/filemaker.tmbundle/issues "github issues page").

 # History